There's no shame in admitting to what has become a little bit of an obsession...

 If it's architectural oomph you want, there's plenty of it and you just need to look a little bit closer and closer .

 They've even got their own charitable-trust run, Art Deco but by that, they must mean inside?

 The saucy figurehead at the Golden Galleon tempts to the best in Suffolk, they say.
 That claim, however, can't be verified since the queue the first time was nearly back to the Martello Tower.

 Just like Southwold, there are watery walks within, well, walking distance of town although this doesn't qualify as a creek.
-Far from it, the broad mouth of the River Alde, of course, which won't meet the North Sea for another 9 miles, Orford Ness and all that, remember?
+Far from it, the broad mouth of the River Alde, of course, which won't meet the North Sea for another nine miles, Orford Ness and all that, remember?

-It's barely a 2-mile loop along a raised bank, with options to extend, but with all of Suffolk's familiar wetland enclosed within.
+It's barely a two-mile loop along a raised bank, with options to extend, but with all of Suffolk's familiar wetland enclosed within.
 Careful now, the clue is in wetland and since everything in town is fairly fancy you're not getting in anywhere with those things on.

 Switching from Southwold's preferred accommodation providers will now be considered given there's now known to be the variety and it's the kind of place where and , no less, were near neighbours.

 If only they'd let you onto Orford Ness.